ludekarts/rhm/README.md

 #### Async actions

  When the action's payload is a Promise then this action is intercepted by the `rhm`.
 Intercepted action is then populated with new payload containing action-creator's arguments (those can be used to calculate optimistic update).
 After promise is resolved `ACTION_NAME_COMPLETE` action is dispatched.
 This time the payload contains an actual resolved value that can be used to update redux state.
 In case that an error occures the `ACTION_NAME_ERROR` action is dispatched with error message as a payload.

+**Wildcard error handling**

+You can provide a *Wildcard Error reducer* which looks like this: `*_ERROR`.
+It'll catch all async errors that are not specified in any of your reducers.

 **Example action flow**
 ```